openskies-sh/openskies-sh-articles/content/articles/aerobridge-a-digitalsky-management-server.md

 ### Aerobridge Community

-The community and its engineering focus on the project provides a blueprint for the organization of drone communities in India’s neighborhood or jurisdictions where a Digital Sky like infrastructure might be of interest.
+The community and its engineering focus on the project provides a blueprint for the organization of drone communities in India’s neighborhood or jurisdictions where a digital security of operations might be of interest.
 We have been able to get together a group of technical engineers who understand drone operations and provide technical solutions to regulatory challenges.
 Communities like Aerobridge work symbiotically with the broader drone open-source community working at a different level of the ecosystem.

-The ideas that encapsulate Digital Sky: utilizing PKI to authorize and approve drone flights have some ideas that are relevant to the entire drone community beyond India.
+The ideas that encapsulate Aerobridge Guardian: utilizing PKI to authorize and approve drone flights have some ideas that are relevant to the entire drone community beyond India.
 It effectively addresses the concerns that many regulators and government agencies have around security, safety and operational intent.
 It also provides room for a decentralized market-based approach to drone operations and promotes local manufacturing.
 What was missing till now is an open, world-class reference implementation and the Aerobridge project completes the ecosystem in India.
 There is a long way ahead and the community in India is just getting started.

 ### Join Aerobridge